 Decide on some fun ways that your child can get from obstacle to obstacle.
 Some ideas: crab walk, bear walk, slither like a snake, walk backwards, walk sideways, dance, walk with eyes closed, walk with a book on her head, and so on.

 Set up some bigger physical obstacles.
-Some ideas:

 Mix the larger physical obstacles with smaller ones for fine motor skills.
 Some ideas: